Roark23/Final_Project/Tech_README.md

 # Overview

 A storyboard of our dashboard will be used to display our data findings.
+ Our dataset conatins the monthly stock price of the S&P 500 dating back to 1960.
 # Results

 Outline and begin work on a dashboard to house our final project.